-THE BACKPACK PROGRAM PROVIDES WEEKEND FOOD ASSISTANCE FOR ELEMENTARY AND MIDDLE SCHOOL STUDENTS IN KENT COUNTY
+THE BACKPACK PROGRAM PROVIDES WEEKEND FOOD ASSISTANCE FOR ELEMENTARY SCHOOL STUDENTS IN KENT COUNTY

-The Backpack Program will continue to provide weekend meals to students attending the summer school program in July.
-In addition, we will provide weekend meals to alls students attending the Horizons Program of Kent County.
+The Backpack Program provided weekend meals to students attending the 2023 KCPS summer school program in July.
+In addition, we provided weekend meals to all students attending the Horizons Program of Kent County.

 Thank you to the Carl and Constance Ferris Charitable Trust Foundation and all our donors who enable this program to continue.
-This is an all-volunteer program that distributes food purchased by the Community Food Pantry.
+This is an all-volunteer program that distributes food purchased by the Community Food Pantry along with donations of food from the community.
 A group in Galena purchases and delivers food for the Galena Elementary School students.

 If your child or children need this food, it is available at all Kent County schools the last day of every school week.
 Please call the Pantry at 410-778-0550 with questions, or call your child’s school counselor.
-Also, you may call Rachel Perry, the Backpack Program Coordinator at 410-810-3949, or email email@example.com.
+Also, you may contact Sue Basener, the Backpack Program Co-Coordinator, at email@example.com.

 For the seventh year in a row, Peoples Bank and many generous local sponsors, will put their energy, staff, and finances behind Chester Gras, a Mardi Gras celebration that benefits our backpack programs.
 On February 22, 2020, beginning at 11:30, the event will take place in a large heated tent on Spring Street, adjacent to the Peoples Bank in downtown Chestertown.
 The event features delicious gumbos donated by area restaurants as well as some Cajun food, a silent auction, children’s activities, a colorful parade on High Street, and lively music by Phil Dutton and the Alligators.
 This family-friendly event is well attended by people of all ages – some in Mardi Gras attire!
 Over the past six years, Chester Gras has raised significant funding for the Food Pantry to purchase food for the five backpack programs in Kent County Schools as well as in Sudlersville.
 These volunteer run programs provide weekend food (in the students’ backpacks) for children in our public schools who live with food insecurity.
 Last year, over $10,000 was raised, thanks to all the participants, Peoples Bank staff, generous sponsors from business and individual donations, and many volunteers from the community.